 Congress created the program in October 2007 through the “College Cost Reducation and Access Act of 2007.”

 Am I Eligible?

-Do You Work Full-Time in the Public Service?
+Do You Work in the Public Service?

 Eligibility depends on whether or not you work for a qualifying public service employer.
 Put it another way, it doesn’t matter what you do, just who employs you.
 Qualifying public service employers include: